Intellivisionn/.github/profile/README.md

 Welcome to IntelliVision’s GitHub page!

 We are a team of students pursuing a BSc in Software Engineering at the University of Southern Denmark (SDU) in Sønderborg.
-Currently in our 3rd semester, we’re diving deep into the exciting world of software and web development as part of our studies in **Web Technologies** and **Semester Projects**.
+2024-2025 3rd and 4th Semesters.
+We’re diving deep into the exciting world of software and web development as part of our studies in **Web Technologies** and **Semester Projects**.

 ## About IntelliVision 👾

-We bulldoze through web technologies and semester project courses through innovative projects that challenge us to grow and explore new skills.
+We bulldoze through courses with innovative projects that challenge us to grow and explore new skills.
 From interactive web apps to intelligent systems, we’re dedicated to creating impactful solutions that not only meet academic requirements but also hold real-world value.

 Each of us brings a unique set of skills and experiences to the table, whether in coding, design, or problem-solving.
 Together, we’re committed to learning, experimenting, and building meaningful projects that reflect our shared passion for technology.